Doing-it-All with Bounded Work and Communication: An Algorithm Optimized for Work

-\begin{proof} Stormy extended epochs, those with indices in $J_1$, contribute $\cO(p\log^2 p)$ to work, by Lemma~\ref{lem:work-stormy-extended-epochs}.
 The amount of work during extended epochs~$\cD_j$, for $j\in \cJ\setminus J_1$, that are calm, can be estimated by calculating the contribution by the respective core processors, by Lemma~\ref{lem:graphs-Z-suffice}.
-Observe that the work performed by the processors in~$Z_{j}$ during $\cD_j$ is~$c_j$, where $c_j$ is the core number of~$\cD_j$.
+Observe that the work performed by the processors in~$Z_{j}$ during $\cD_j$ is~$c_j$, where $c_j$ is the core number of~$\cD_j$ as defined by equation~\eqref{eqn:core-number}.

 Let us consider the work contributed by the core processors for the extended epochs with indices in~$J_2$ and such that all their regular epochs $\cE_k$ satisfy the inequality $u_k \ge 11p^2g(p)$.
 This work is~$\cO(t)$ by Lemma~\ref{lem:no-overlap-in-tasks}.